 “My philosophy about therapy is that everyone is capable of making change.
 In addition to EMDR therapy, I favor a cognitive-behavioral approach, which helps people examine thoughts and behaviors that may be perpetuating distress or discomfort in daily life.
 I also embrace a person-centered approach to include warmth and acceptance; I believe it is important to meet people wherever they are emotionally and situationally and work from there.
 I enjoy using activities involving mindfulness-based concepts to support the therapeutic process.
 I am passionate about recovery from addictions, specifically using the 12 steps, and appreciate working with clients in all stages of the process.
 Change requires action, and even small forward movement begins the process of positive change.
 I see my role as a helper, a person to provide guidance and support on others’ paths to help facilitate the positive outcomes they may be seeking, one step at a time.”

-Hollie began her career in the behavioral health field as a Licensed Alcohol and Drug Counselor (LADC) at Bryan Independence Center where she worked primarily with adolescents in short-term residential substance use treatment.
-Hollie continues to be employed as an on-call counselor at the Independence Center.
-During this employment, she has the opportunity to provide coverage for a variety of services including short-term residential treatment, family workshop, substance use evaluations, and spiritual assessments.
+Hollie began her career in the behavioral health field in 2005 and was employed as a Licensed Alcohol and Drug Counselor (LADC) at Bryan Independence Center where she worked for several years, primarily with adolescents in short-term residential substance use treatment.
+She then continue employment as an on-call counselor at the Independence Center until June 2017.
+During this employment, she had the opportunity to provide coverage for a variety of services including short-term residential treatment, family workshop, substance use evaluations, and spiritual assessments.

 Insurance Accepted.
 Hollie is an in-network provider for BS/BS, Aetna, and Midland’s Choice.
 She is also a Nebraska Registered Service Provider for criminial justice clients (juvenile and adult).